 But it is not all doom and gloom.
 E Visa applicants are still getting approved and we get lots of them!
 But given the strained economy south of the border, one would think we would see the contrary trend.
-Sadly the gate keepers to the US seem to have another perspective.
-Let’s hope that the tide will turn soon.
+Sadly the “gate keepers” to the US seem to have another perspective.
+Let’s hope that this will change soon.

 E-2 Visas are an attractive option for those wishing to establish or buy into a business in the US.

 Why Seeking Professional Help for an E-2 Visa is Crucial